 What To Do About Glass Strikes

+Glass strikes are the number one cause of bird deaths each year, which makes them an important issue to tackle.
 There are two types of glass strikes and two reasons behind these unfortunate mishaps.

 When a bird runs full speed into your window or glass door, resulting in a heartbreaking thud and the bird most often being stunned or dead.
 This happens as a result of the bird seeing the reflection of the yard and sky in the glass and thinking it can fly through.
 Spring and fall migrations are peak times for this type of strike.
 This can also happen if a bird at your feeder is trying to quickly escape a hungry hawk.

 - When a bird repeatedly attacks your window or car mirrors, thinking another bird has encroached on his territory.
 This type of strike usually happens during nesting season in the spring and summer months.
 Cardinals, Robins, and Bluebirds are just a few of the species that can be quite aggressive and prone to this behavior.